-Figure 5: Top view of AutoCAD drawing.
-The HDPE A jet reverser spans the diameter of the pipe and is welded along the flat edges of both semi-ellipses.
+Figure 6: Top view of AutoCAD drawing.
+A jet reverser spans the diameter of the pipe and is welded along the flat edges of both semi-ellipses.

-Figure 6: The base is comprised of two semi-ellipse pieces, welded together along their major axis.
-The slopes of these sheets measure $60^{\circ}$ .
+Figure 7: The base is comprised of two semi-ellipse pieces, welded together along their major axis.
+The slopes of these sheets measure 60° .
 The jet reverser is not present in the photo.

-Figure 7: Side view of the sedimentation tank.
+Figure 8: AutoCAD side view of the sedimentation tank.
 The sloped base and jet reverser are visible.